-It is important for you to make a Will whether or not you consider you have many possessions or much money.
+It is important for you to make a will regardless of whether you consider you have many possessions or much money.
 You should always leave a clear and legally binding statement of your wishes.
-Making a Will is the only way of guaranteeing that your wishes are respected by the people you trust.
-We believe your Will is one of the most important documents that you will ever sign and should be dealt with by a Solicitor.

 Power of Attorney